 Now that you know everything there is to know about Lafayette, you’re set to head down to Cajun country.
 After moving to Lafayette, LA, you’ll soon be part of the crowd who takes their food, art and culture very seriously.
 Just don’t forget to pack your Southern hospitality.

 It’s no secret that the moving process can be quite overwhelming.
-To make your move as seamless as possible, Life Storage offers a wide range of self storage options in Lafayette in addition to free moving truck rentals.
+To make your move as seamless as possible, Life Storage offers a wide range of self storage options in Lafayette in addition to moving truck rentals.